Governor General's Award for English-language children's illustration

 The Governor General's Award for English-language children's illustration is a Canadian literary award that annually recognizes one Canadian illustrator for a children's book written in English.
 It is one of four children's book awards among the Governor General's Awards for Literary Merit, one each for writers and illustrators of English- and French-language books.
 The Governor General's Awards program is administered by the Canada Council.

 In name, this award is part of the Governor General's Award program only from 1987 but the four children's literature awards were established in 1975 under a Canada Council name.
-In the event, the "Canada Council" and "Governor General's" awards have recognized illustration in an English-language children's book every year from 1978.
+In the event, the "Canada Council" and "Governor General's" awards have recognized children's book illustration in an English-language children's book every year from 1978.